-Ben Steffes, Director of Strategy Services, oversees the Collaborative Transportation Management (CTM) department’s portfolio of projects.
+Ben Steffes, Director of Strategy Services, oversees the Coyote Transportation Management (CTM) department’s portfolio of projects.
 His team’s primary responsibilities include the successful design and implementation of new shipper programs, as well as driving both internal and external continuous improvement efforts.

 Implementing a continuous improvement program at your company can seem like a daunting project, but I promise that the benefits far outweigh the effort.